dhis2-metadata/NUT-AGG-Nutrition/docs/nutr_agg-design.md

 >
 > Please note that the dashboards are preconfigured to provide the users a baseline onto which to build the local dashboards.
 Users >can edit (remove and add) items and their configuration - change the visualization depending on the disaggregations used, change the >time of analysis depending on the chosen periodicity of the datasets, or change the types of graphs just to name a few examples.

-The items proposed in the preconfigured dashboards are available in the [Metadata Reference File](resources/NUTR00_1.0.0_DHIS2.37.xlsx).
+The items proposed in the preconfigured dashboards are available in the metadata reference file.

 ## Special Considerations: Nutrition and Community